GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ## 5.2 Mocks

-In the documents for semplicity sake we only indicated tests components as "stub/driver", but some components gives more dynamic responses than other, and to fullfil meaningful tests a simple stub is not enough.
+In the documents for semplicity sake we often indicated tests components as "stub/driver", but some components gives more dynamic responses than other, and to fullfil meaningful tests a simple stub is not enough.

 ### 5.2.1 PWEService mocks